Discovering Temporal Structure: An Overview of Hierarchical Reinforcement Learning

 Bottleneck Discovery Methods

 Bottleneck discovery methods aim to identify critical states, bottlenecks, that connect otherwise distinct regions of the state space.
-These methods typically represent the environment as a graph with states as nodes and edges denoting single-step reachability, and employ strategies such as: (1) diverse density, selecting states prevalent in successful but not unsuccessful trajectories; (2) graph partitioning, using min-cut formulations to separate subgraphs and reveal bottleneck nodes; and (3) centrality-based measures like betweenness centrality, which highlight states appearing on many shortest paths.
+These methods typically represent the environment as a graph with states as nodes and edges denoting single-step reachability, and employ strategies such as:

 Spectral Methods

-Sequentially Composable Options (Skill Chaining)
+Skill Chaining: Building Sequentially Composable Options

 Empowerment Maximization